LANDS is the name of an arts and sustainability working group programme seeded by Arts Lancashire.

 Membership of LANDS is open to artists and arts organisations from across Lancashire.
 To enquire, please contact Georgie Cunningham at the email address below.

-LANDS Chair: Esther Ferry-Kennington
+LANDS Chair: Darren Leadsom

 LANDS Network Co-Ordinator: Georgie Cunningham – lancs.artsnetwork@gmail.com